-Though our behaviors are guided by our personal values, it can be challenging for many to put those into words.
+Though our behaviours are guided by our personal values, it can be challenging for many to put those into words.
 Many resources exist to help people discover, define, and live by their core values.
-Use these to organize a session where you facilitate exercises that assist employees in naming their values.
-One guide to try is “Six Steps to Identify and Align Your Personal Core Values” by Harris Whitesell Consulting’s managing partner Lori Harris.
+Use these to organise a session where you facilitate exercises that assist employees in naming their values.
+For example, one guide to try is “Six Steps to Identify and Align Your Personal Core Values” by Harris Whitesell Consulting’s managing partner Lori Harris.

 Just make sure you’re not attempting to change their values.
 Instead, focus on sharing information that will generate meaningful conversations within your workforce.

 Once employees better understand their personal values, invite them into a conversation about the values of the company.
 Requesting feedback from stakeholders is common practice for many businesses, but try pushing one step further into co-production.